Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Results and Discussion

-Solving the free Co$^{2+}$ ion Hamiltonian (Eq.~\ref{eq:Hamiltonian}) further allows us to probe the interplay between the spin-orbit exchange constant and crystal field axial distortion in \LCC.
-Using the \textsc{EasySpin} package \cite{stoll2006easyspin}, we tuned the axial distortion and calculated the resulting $g$-factor dependence, assuming an isotropic orbital reduction factor (Fig.~\ref{fig:distortion_SOC}a).
-The best match to the experimental $g$-factor values is $\Delta/(\lambda\alpha)$=2 with an adjusted $\alpha$ parameter of 1.77, which is close to the weak crystal field case of 1.5.
-Such an increase in the reduction factor is reasonably similar to a previous analysis of cobalt salts \cite{abragam1951theory} and demonstrates the deficiencies of neglecting the magnetic coupling between neighboring Co$^{2+}$ ions \cite{lloret2008magnetic}.
+Having confirmed the applicability of the spin-orbit coupling model, we can solve the Hamiltonian (Eq.~\ref{eq:Hamiltonian}) to further probe the interplay between the spin-orbit exchange constant and crystal field axial distortion in \LCC.
+Using the \textsc{EasySpin} package \cite{stoll2006easyspin}, we tuned the ratio of the axial distortion to the spin-orbit exchange constant, $\Delta$/($\lambda\alpha$), and calculated the resulting changes in $g_\mathrm{\parallel}$ and $g_\mathrm{\perp}$ (Fig.~\ref{fig:distortion_SOC}a).
+The experimental $g$-factor values are well-described by a $\Delta/(\lambda\alpha)$ ratio of 2 and a reduction factor ($\alpha$) of 1.77, which is close to the weak crystal field case of 1.5.
+The relatively small $\Delta/(\lambda\alpha)$ ratio \cite{abragam1951theory} is indicative of a system where spin-orbit coupling plays a significant role \cite{kahn1993molecular}.
+The reduction factor is reasonably similar to that of other cobalt salts \cite{abragam1951theory}, though the value is outside the expected limits of [1,1.5] for a noninteracting system, highlighting a deficiency of neglecting the magnetic coupling between neighboring Co$^{2+}$ ions \cite{lloret2008magnetic}.